We all need food to survive and most of us enjoy it too, but sometimes, we're too sad, scared, or angry to eat, and that's what this trope is.

 - In the Star Trek: The Next Generation episode "Imaginary Friend", Troi feels guilty about trying to wean a little girl off her imaginary friend, so she doesn't want her cake.

 - In the Star Trek: Voyager episode "Extreme Risk", B'Elanna is going through psychological trauma as a result of the fact that everyone in an organisation she used to work for have been imprisoned or killed.
 When Neelix offers her banana pancakes, she doesn't want them.
+As a sign of her getting better at the end of the episode, she eats the banana pancakes and smiles in pleasure.

 - In an episode of Worzel Gummidge, Aunt Sally gets fired and when Worzel offers her acorns to eat, she says, "I don't want acorns.
 I don't want anything.
 I'm so miserable!".